-This course is organized into seven modules, each focusing on a key aspect of building a successful career in international arbitration.
+This course is organized into seven classes, each focusing on a key aspect of building a successful career in international arbitration.
 Each module features a combination of interactive lectures, real-world examples, and insights from experienced practitioners in the field.

-Module 1: Introduction to Careers in International Arbitration
+Class 1: Introduction to Careers in International Arbitration

 This opening module introduces participants to the unique aspects of international arbitration, comparing it with other legal practices.
 It covers:

-- The differences between international arbitration and other areas of law.
+- The differences between international arbitration and other areas of law

-- Key arbitration institutions, hubs, and jurisdictions worldwide.
+- Key arbitration institutions, hubs, and jurisdictions worldwide

-- The gap between academic study and practical experience in arbitration.
+- The gap between academic study and practical experience in arbitration

-Module 2: Career Paths in International Arbitration
+Class 2: Career Paths in International Arbitration

 This module explores various career opportunities within the field, helping participants understand where their skills and interests may align.
 Roles discussed include:

-- In-house lawyer.
+- In-house lawyer

-- Tribunal secretary.
+- Tribunal secretary

-- Arbitrator.
+- Arbitrator

-- Academic and research positions.
+- Academic and research positions

-- Working for arbitral institutions or the State.
+- Working for arbitral institutions or the State

-Module 3: Key Arbitration Mechanisms and Job Markets
+Class 3: Key Arbitration Mechanisms and Job Markets

 This module delves into the specific arbitration mechanisms and compares global markets:

-- The London arbitration market.
+- The London arbitration market

-- Arbitration in Continental Europe (Paris, Frankfurt, Vienna).
+- Arbitration in Continental Europe (Paris, Frankfurt, Vienna)

-- Asian arbitration hubs (Singapore, Hong Kong).
+- Asian arbitration hubs (Singapore, Hong Kong)

-- U.S. arbitration hubs (New York, Washington, D.C.).
+- U.S. arbitration hubs (New York, Washington, D.C.)

-Module 4: How to Increase Your Chances of Landing an Arbitration Job
+Class 4: How to Increase Your Chances of Landing an Arbitration Job

 This practical module offers strategies to make yourself a competitive candidate for arbitration jobs:

-- Necessary education and qualifications.
+- Necessary education and qualifications

-- Distinguishing yourself in a crowded market.
+- Distinguishing yourself in a crowded market

-- The importance of networking and how to do it effectively.
+- The importance of networking and how to do it effectively

-Module 5: What Law Firms Look For in Applicants
+Class 5: What Law Firms Look For in Applicants

 In this module, participants will explore:

-- The seven essential legal skills required by law firms.
+- The seven essential legal skills required by law firms

-- The importance of soft skills in arbitration jobs, including communication and problem-solving.
+- The importance of soft skills in arbitration jobs, including communication and problem-solving

-Module 6: Getting Your Application Right
+Class 6: Getting Your Application Right

 This module focuses on the application process: